andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

   A.key "contents" $ schemaParser val
 ```

-Our sum type encoding is a bit more involved, because json doesn't have any
+Our sum type encoding has to be a bit more involved, because json doesn't have
-native sum type construct.
-So we're going to parse whatever is in the key
+any native sum type construct.
+The one we're going to use for this post is the
+`{"tag": <tag>, "contents": <contents>}"` form.
+We're going to parse whatever is
-`"tag"`, and if that tag matches our current choice's constructor, we parse the
+in the key `"tag"`, and if that tag matches our current choice's constructor, we
-schema parser for our sub-schema under that key.
-Otherwise, this choice isn't
+parse the schema parser for our sub-schema under that key.
+Otherwise, this
-what is currently in our json value.
+choice isn't what is currently in our json value.

 Finally, to wrap bring it all together, we use the `interpret` functions we
 talked about: